nnbaocuong99/k8s-cluster/README.md

-### ✏️ 7. switch to the worker-node and paste the script and add the `--address worker_IP` to setup the cluster on it.

 ### ✏️ 8. once u done with the setup part. head into it and copy the config, back to the local, cd into the `~/,kube/config` and paste to save the config